 Several species of Ber occupies the floor of the Corbett forest.
 It expands in open areas and provides food and habitat to birds and animals.
 Maror Phali is a shrub found in Corbett.

-Forest Safari- in the den Jim Corbett National Park Zones
+Forest Safari Zone- in the Jim Corbett National Park

 The Jim Corbett National Park administration has divided the park into five zones for managing tourism services more effectively.
 These zones are Dhikala, Bijarani, Jhirna, Dhela, and Duga Devi.
 Each zone has its own administration to manage tourism activities.
 So, all zones cover the diverse plant and animals of the forest.
 That is to say, each zone has its own distinct charm of the forest landscape.
 All zones organize the forest safari in the morning and in the evening daily.
 The forest traveling in each zone is approximately the same.
 Here the essential information about each zone in the den Jim Corbett Park.

 Dhikala Zone is the geographically largest zone of Corbett Park.
 This zone falls at the edge of Patil dun valley.
 It is more popular among tourists because of its wonderful forest landscape.
 Only the Dhikala zone offers forest safari by Canter (open roof bus).
 Apart from this, the zone facilitates forest night stay in the forest rest house located in the deep inside at the center of Dhikala Zone.
 Besides these, this zone is also famous for birding as plenty of exotic bird species to enrich this zone and offer the amazing bird watching experience.